CGJennings/se3docs/docs/um-install-other.md

    java -Xmx2g -cp strange-eons.jar strangeeons
    ```

    > **Important:** Currently, Strange Eons only works with Java 8 so ensure that that is the version you have installed.
-You can check with `java -version`, the reported version number should start with 1.8.
+You can check with `java -version`.
+The reported version number should start with 1.8.

 4. On many Unix-like systems, Strange Eons can integrate itself with the desktop environments to make it easier to start and to open saved files.
 To perform this step, run the following command: